Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineSplineDolly.md

 # Spline Dolly

-This CmCamera __Position Control__ algorithm restricts the CmCamera to move along a predefined spline.
+This CmCamera __Position Control__ behaviour restricts the CmCamera to move along a predefined spline.
 Use the __Camera Position__ property to specify where to put the Camera on the spline.

 Enable __Automatic Dolly__ to move the camera to a position on the spline in an automated fashion: either at a fixed speed, or towards that is closest to the __Tracking Target__, or in some custom way that you devise.